observIQ/terraform-provider-bindplane/docs/GOVERNANCE.md

 # Governance

-The governance model adopted in BindPlane Terraform Provideris influenced by many CNCF projects.
+The governance model adopted in Bindplane Terraform Provideris influenced by many CNCF projects.

 ## Principles

-- **Open**: BindPlane Terraform Provider is an open source community.
+- **Open**: Bindplane Terraform Provider is an open source community.
-- **Welcoming and respectful**: BindPlane Terraform Provider follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
+- **Welcoming and respectful**: Bindplane Terraform Provider follows the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).
 - **Transparent and accessible**: Work and collaboration should be done in public.
 - **Merit**: Ideas and contributions are accepted according to their technical merit and alignment with project objectives, scope, and design principles.

 ## Project Maintainers

-Maintainers are the first and foremost contributors that are committed to the success of the BindPlane Terraform Provider project.
+Maintainers are the first and foremost contributors that are committed to the success of the Bindplane Terraform Provider project.
 Each maintainer should fulfill several of the following responsibilities:

-* Strive to make BindPlane Terraform Provider widely while taking care not to unjustifiably inflate its scope.
+* Strive to make Bindplane Terraform Provider widely while taking care not to unjustifiably inflate its scope.
 * Carefully consider input from the community and seek consensus with amongst maintainers.
 * Create and classify GitHub issues and perform pull request reviews for other maintainers and the community.
 * Use ones best judgement to apply all applicable [labels](https://github.com/observiq/terraform-provider-bindplane/labels) to each new GitHub issue.